samraj1980/NLP-Based-Document-Classification/README.md

 ## Components Description

 ### [Random_Forest_Classifier:](https://github.com/sgupta679/crisismonitor/blob/master/sam/Near_Final%20Code/Random_Forest_Classifier.py)
    The module involves reading the tweets from the afore mentioned csv file into a pandas dataframe.
 It uses the "Tweet text" column as the data (X), leverages the "Informativness" column and creates a column "Crisis_ind" to be used as the labels (Y).
 It then does tokenization (vectorize), normalization and feature extraction using the Natural language processing algorithms like "Bag of Words" & "TFIDF".
 As part of the process, the stopwords were removed using the nltk libaray.
-The module extracts the 5000 most frequently used "pair of words"  (enabled by ngam fature) across the tweets and creates a matrix of those features to be then used for text classification.
+The module extracts the 5000 most frequently used "pair of words"  (enabled by ngram fature) across the tweets and creates a matrix of those features to be then used for text classification.
 It then splits the data into a training and test dataset with a ratio of 70:30.

 The training dataset is then used for fitting the random forest classifier models and it uses aout 500 tress in the process.
 Once the model is built, we then use the testing dataset to evaluate the performance of the model using confusion matrix and arrive at the accuracy score.
 The trained model  ('random_classf') and the vectorizer was then pickled using using the pickle library.